My Introduction to Simi Valley

 After that I went back to the computer room until it was time to check out.
 One other thing I appreciate is the rest rooms and drinking fountain in the lobby.I also saw coffee in the lobby.
 When I’m on the computer I don’t have to go back to the room to use the bathroom or get a drink.
 Having these in the lobby is also great if you’ve just checked out and discover that last cup of hot beverage is ready to leave your body.

 The only downside here is that there is no elevator.
 On this visit only one ice machine was working.
 It was also evident that the building was getting older.
 I saw a crack in the bathroom wall.
-There were three wedding parties staying there that night, so I guess more ice was being used than usual.
-I tended to get lost looking for my room, the ice, and some other things, but I always seemed to run into a helpful man with a clipboard who was checking the ice machines and he always showed me how to get where I was going.
-I believe we still received plenty of value for our dollars.
+There were three wedding parties staying there that night.
+I guess they used more ice than usual.
+I got lost as I looked for my room, the ice, and some other things, but I always ran into a helpful man with a clipboard who was checking the ice machines and he always showed me how to get where I was going.
+In my opinion we still received plenty of value for our dollars.

 Should You Visit Simi Valley?